|

 Why are we doing these works?

-This is the fourth and final stage of the Windsor Siding masterplan works.
+Stage 4B is the final stage of the Windsor Siding masterplan works.
 Council adopted the masterplan in 2015, and we have been progressively delivering projects in the plan since then.
-At the completion of the drainage and path extension works, the masterplan will be fully delivered.
+At the completion of the stage 4B drainage and path extension works, the masterplan will be fully delivered.

 The principal reason for these works is for flood mitigation by improving and increasing catchment capacity of the stormwater drainage system, and to improve pedestrian access to and from Windsor Train Station by replacing the existing path with a DDA (Disability Discrimination Act) compliant path with lighting.